devopsdays/devopsdays-web/content/blog/is-devopsdays-still-relevant.md

 ## Relevance revealed in personal stories

-Another discussion topic for the Amsterdam organizers’ retrospective was “Why are you here?”
+Another discussion topic for the Amsterdam organizers’ retrospective was “Why are you here?”.
 Answering this, each of us revealed why devopsdays events are personally relevant for us, and hence why they can be relevant for others.
 We each shared a bit of history around how we ended up organizing devopsdays in Amsterdam:

 * Many of us were former attendees who appreciated learning at an event and saw organizing as a way to give back.
 * Many referenced the [open spaces](https://devopsdays.org/open-space-format/) concept as something that they appreciate about devopsdays.

 We also agreed that there is no other global, technology-space conference like devopsdays.
 Sure, there are vendor-specific conferences, and conferences organized by profit-driven event hosting companies that bear the name _DevOps_.
 But events created by DevOps enthusiasts with a focus on the work and the people?
 This is the one and only.

 devopsdays is a place to learn from and support each other.
-One organizer told us that at the 2022 conference she spoke to first-time attendees who said they no longer felt alone.
-One told her, “I’ve learned that what I am feeling has a word: imposter syndrome.”
+One organizer told us that at the 2022 conference they spoke to first-time attendees who said they no longer felt alone.
+One told them, “I’ve learned that what I am feeling has a word: imposter syndrome.”

 ## devopsdays: as important as ever